gitkraken/vscode-gitlens/README.md

 - [**Revision Navigation**](#revision-navigation) &mdash; Explore the history of a file to see how the code evolved over time.
 - [**Side Bar Views**](#side-bar-views) &mdash; Powerful views into Git that don't come in the box.
 - [**Commit Graph ✨**](#commit-graph-✨) &mdash; Visualize your repository and keep track of all work in progress.
-- [**GitKraken Workspaces ☁️ and Focus ✨**](#gitkraken-workspaces-☁️-and-focus-✨) &mdash; Easily group and manage multiple repositories and bring pull requests and issues into a unified view.
+- [**GitKraken Workspaces ☁️ and Launchpad ✨**](#gitkraken-workspaces-☁️-and-focus-✨) &mdash; Easily group and manage multiple repositories and bring pull requests and issues into a unified view.
 - [**Visual File History ✨**](#visual-file-history-✨) &mdash; Identify the most impactful changes to a file and by whom.
 - [**Worktrees ✨**](#worktrees-✨) &mdash; Simultaneously work on different branches of a repository.
 - [**Interactive Rebase Editor**](#interactive-rebase-editor) &mdash; Visualize and configure interactive rebase operations with a user-friendly editor.